CSC105-2024/G16-DebtMate/README.md

 DB_MODE=memory # Options: memory, postgres
 ```

-The mode is also controlled by which startup script you use (see below).
+The mode is also controlled by which startup script you execute (see below).

 ---